YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/06_testing.rst

 ++++++++++++++

 Test descriptors have configurations for describing, organizing, and factoring the tests.
-You can configure the base URL , group tests, pass parameters, and specify the page to test as well as the JavaScript test to run.
+You can configure the base URL, group tests, pass parameters, and specify the page to test as well as the JavaScript test to run.

 The example test descriptor written to run the ``hello`` test we looked at earlier shows